nikvdp/bbb/README.md

 - The [`clojure`](https://clojure.org/guides/getting_started) and [`clj`](https://clojure.org/guides/getting_started) cli tools
 - (optional) [GraalVM](https://www.graalvm.org/) and it’s `native-image` component installed via `gu`.

-If `bbb` can’t find a system-wide GraalVM installation it will attempt to download one into the `vendor/` folder for you and use that. **This is experimental** and requires that you have `wget` installed.
+If BabashkaBins can’t find a system-wide GraalVM installation it will attempt to download one into the `vendor/` folder for you and use that. **This is experimental** and requires that you have `wget` installed.

 ## Usage